 Each Captain and Lieutenant shall receive one (1) 24-hour Administrative Day per calendar year.
+The Administrative Day shall be pro-rated at the rate of 2-hours per month from the date of promotion.
+A month shall be defined as when the employee serves in an eligible position past midnight on the 16th of the month.
 The Administrative Day will be scheduled in accordance with Section 17.5 (Scheduling Time Off).
 This day is intended as compensation for minor shift over-runs.